mui/material-ui/docs/data/material/getting-started/example-projects/example-projects.md

 - [refine](https://github.com/refinedev/refine):

   - ![stars](https://img.shields.io/github/stars/refinedev/refine.svg?style=social&label=Star)
-  - An open source, headless React-based framework for the rapid development of web applications supports Vite, Next.js and Remix.
+  - An open source, headless React-based framework for the rapid development of web applications that supports Vite, Next.js and Remix.
   - Designed for building data-intensive applications like admin panels, dashboards, and internal tools, but thanks to built-in SSR support, can also power customer-facing applications like storefronts.
   - Supports Material UI to generate a complete CRUD app that follows the Material Design guidelines and best practices.
   - Connectors for 15+ backend services, including REST API, GraphQL, NestJS, Airtable, Strapi, Supabase, Appwrite, Firebase, and Hasura.